 Bus operators do not make change; you must have the exact fare when you board.
 Bus fare-boxes accept U.S. coins and paper currency only.

 Enhanced Express service makes fewer stops, so trips between origins and destinations are much faster.
 A 50 cent surcharge applies.
-On some routes, all trips are Enhanced Express, on other routes the letter “E” designates the enhanced trips.
+Metro has enhanced service on routes 60 and 64.

 Waiting for the Bus